TheDaniel3131/test_some_ips/README.md

 # test_some_ips
 Used Batch Script &amp; Shell Script to test pings of IP addresses.
-For some unknown reasons, I cannot connect to certain websites due to DNS issues which sometimes I managed to fix it, sometimes it will revert back.
 You can customize how many websites to ping you want!

 ## How to Run?